fritzadelbertus/CM_Elementary-Linear-Algebra/README.md

 ## Overview

-This repository is for my studies in the Mathematics Major as well as enhancing my programming skills.
-I want to point out this project rely stongly to 'Elementary Linear Algerbra' the 11th Edition by Howard Anton and Chris Rorres.
-Special thanks to the author of the book for helping me learn Elementary Linear Algebra.
+This repository is for my studies in the mathematics major as well as enhancing my programming skills.
+This project is closely related to "Elementary Linear Algebra," 11th Edition, by Howard Anton and Chris Rorres.
+Special thanks to the author of the book for helping me learn elementary linear algebra.
 All the materials implemented are in the ./src/materials path.

 ### Links